Broughton Anglican College

-The college was founded in 1986 by John Darlington, who was the Rector of St Peter's Anglican Church, Campbelltown, and began with the aim of providing secondary education based on Anglican principles for students progressing from St Peter's Anglican Primary School (Campbelltown).
-In 1997, the College added a Junior School.
+The college was founded in 1986 by John Darlington, who was the rector of St Peter's Anglican Church, Campbelltown, and began with the aim of providing secondary education based on Anglican principles for students progressing from St Peter's Anglican Grammar (Campbelltown).
+In 1997, the college added a junior school.
+Broughton Anglican College, along with St Peter's Anglican Grammar and St Peter's Heart, is under the umbrella organisation Campbelltown Anglican Schools, led by Executive Head and CEO Andrew Middleton and governed by Campbelltown Anglican Schools Council.

-The college has had three Headmasters, Ron Webb (Foundation Headmaster, 1986–2007), Paul Rooney (2007–2009), and Don O'Connor (2009–present).
+The college has had four headmasters, Ron Webb (Foundation Headmaster, 1986–2007), Paul Rooney (2007–2009), Don O'Connor (2009–2022), and Timothy Hewitt (2022–present).

 In 2007 the school was affected by flash floods.

 Academic achievement

 The school was named in NSW's Top 200 Schools in 2007, 2010 and 2012.